 - Be accepting, respectful and tolerant of fellow students, teachers, parents, bus drivers, custodians, aides and other members of the school community. - Inappropriate or mean comments made via social media (examples: text, Instagram, XBOX, PlayStation, Facebook etc.) outside of school which impact a student when they come to school will be investigated and may result in consequences (including suspension). - Utilize study halls for the completion of academics. - Display the highest standard of conduct, demeanor and sportsmanship - Complete all class and homework assignments on time. - Show respect to all facilities, school property and the property of others. - Use proper language at all times. - Dress in a safe, appropriate and modest manner.
-Hats are not to be worn at any time unless there is a special circumstance.
 Coats or jackets are to be hung in lockers. - Demonstrate proper etiquette while in the school cafeteria, on buses, at school assemblies, at large group functions, and on field trips. - Avoid any type of sexual harassment.
 Sexual harassment includes unwanted or unwelcome verbal comments, visual actions or physical actions.

 Appropriate Dress - A student whose dress is judged to be dangerous, indecent, unhealthy, or distracting will be asked to change, and students who fail to comply will be subject to disciplinary action.
-Based on these criteria, the following are examples of attire that are not acceptable: hats, non-religious headcoverings, short-shorts, halter-tops, pants or tops that reveal underwear, exposed midriffs, t-shirts or other clothing with inappropriate slogans; i.e., sexual connotations, drug or alcohol related, vulgar language, etc. The dress code will apply for all activities, including dances.
+Based on these criteria, the following are examples of attire that are not acceptable: short-shorts, halter-tops, pants or tops that reveal underwear, exposed midriffs, t-shirts or other clothing with inappropriate slogans; i.e., sexual connotations, drug or alcohol related, vulgar language, etc. The dress code will apply for all activities, including dances.